Virtual Blue Economy Course for CMAR Members

 Course Overview

-This course is designed to build the institutional capacity of representatives from the countries of the Eastern Tropical Pacific Marine Corridor (CMAR).
-It equips participants with economic and financial tools to support strategic planning and enhance the effective management of marine protected areas.
-By fostering a shared understanding of key concepts, the course encourages clearer communication and more informed decision-making in protected area management.
-Participants will learn to apply practical tools for economic analysis and to design financing strategies to promote long-term sustainability of their conservation initiatives.
-In addition, the course aims to strengthen regional cooperation among CMAR countries by promoting collaboration, knowledge exchange, and joint action on blue economy initiatives.
+This course was designed to strengthen the institutional capacity of representatives from the countries of the Eastern Tropical Pacific Marine Corridor (CMAR).
+It equipped participants with economic and financial tools to support strategic planning and improve the effective management of marine protected areas.
+By fostering a shared understanding of key concepts, the course promoted clearer communication and more informed decision-making in protected area management.
+Participants learned to apply practical tools for economic analysis and to design financing strategies that promote the long-term sustainability of their conservation initiatives.
+In addition, the course strengthened regional cooperation among CMAR countries by encouraging collaboration, knowledge exchange, and joint action on blue economy initiatives.

 Methodology

-This course is designed to allow participants to balance their work schedules with the learning process through a combination of online sessions with experts, in-depth classes, up-to-date readings, and practical exercises that illustrate the application of the blue economy in real-world scenarios.
-Our instructors are experts in their fields and have experience applying these tools around the world.
+The course combined live online sessions with experts, in-depth classes, readings, and practical exercises illustrating the application of blue economy concepts in real-world scenarios.
+Instructors, recognized specialists in their fields, shared insights and experiences from applying these tools globally.

 Course Content